KatarinaDraganovCsordas/exercises.js/README.md

   c.
 Calculate the total cost of a toaster ($18.50) and 2 shirts ($7.50 each).
   d.
 Calculate a 10% tax for the total in exercise 2c.
   e.
 Calculate a 20% tax for the total in exercise 2c.
+  d. setup: toaster $18.99, basketball $20.95, t-shirt $7.99.
+Calculate the total cost of the products.